curl/everything-curl/libcurl-http-cookies.md

 features need to be enabled to get used.
 One such feature is HTTP cookies, more known as just plain and simply "cookies".

-Cookies are name/value pair sent by the server (using a `Set-Cookie:` header) to be stored in the client, and are then supposed to get sent back again in requests that matches the host and path requirements that were set together with the cookie when it came from the server (using the `Cookie:` header).
-On the modern web of today, sites are known to sometimes use very large amounts of cookies.
+Cookies are name/value pairs sent by the server (using a `Set-Cookie:` header) to be stored in the client, and are then supposed to get sent back again in requests that matches the host and path requirements that were specified along with the cookie when it came from the server (using the `Cookie:` header).
+On the modern web of today, sites are known to sometimes use very large numbers of cookies.

 ## Cookie engine